ravir4/DevOpsInsights/uc_insights_connect_ucd.md

 1. In {{site.data.keyword.DRA_short}}, click **Delivery Insights**, click the settings button, and then click **Map Lines of Business**.
 ![The **Map Lines of Business** item in the Delivery Insights settings](images/uc_insights_settings_lob.gif)
-1. On the Lines of Business Mapping page, click an existing LOB, or type the name of a new LOB and then click **Create**.
+1. On the Lines of Business Mapping page, click an existing LOB, or create a new LOB by clicking **Create**.
 1. With an LOB selected, you can specify patterns to map applications to the LOB.
 Click **Add Pattern** and specify a pattern to use.
 All applications with names that match the pattern, including applications  that you create later, are added to the LOB.
 1. You can also may applications to the LOP manually by clicking **Individually Mapped Applications** and then clicking **Add Applications**.